 Almost two-thirds of politics and international relations graduates are in full-time employment six months after graduation.

-Popular professions for politics and international relations graduates include business or marketing associate; financial manager and HR or PR officer.
-Other areas of work may include politics and government, policy work, charity work, journalism, accountancy, social and political research, and education.
+Popular professions for politics and international relations graduates include business or marketing associate; financial manager, HR officer or PR officer.
+Other areas of work include politics and government, policy work, charity work, journalism, accountancy, social and political research, and education.

-Almost a fifth of graduates go on to further study, or work and study, often choosing to specialise in a particular subject, or broaden their opportunities in order to move into careers such as law, journalism or teaching.
+About a quarter of graduates go on to further study, or work and study, often choosing to specialise in a particular subject, or broaden their opportunities in order to move into careers such as law, journalism or teaching.

 |Type of work||Percentage|